klthree/Duplicate-Deleter/README.md

 Will not identify duplicates in different directories.
 Will change write permissions on files that are determined to be duplicates.
 Only use absolute paths - does not support relative paths as arguments.

-Current usage: java checker <abs path to directory>
+Current usage: java checker abs/path/to/directory

 Be careful; this code comes with no guarantees of safety or effectiveness.